CryptoCaballeros/FIU-ectf25/README.md

 ## Overview

 This repository contains the implementation of a secure Satellite TV System for the MITRE eCTF 2025 competition.
 The system consists of three main components: an Encoder, a Satellite, and a Decoder.
 The Encoder encodes and encrypts TV frames, the Satellite broadcasts the encoded frames, and the Decoder decrypts and decodes the frames for viewing on authorized TVs.
+This README will explain how to setup and use the properties of this system with some sample code.

 ## Repository Structure